tdeserranno/stage-drupaldev/README.md

 Drupal version = 7.28

 #Modules
+#####1. usersearch
-####usersearch (working, export may need revision)
+status: working, export may need revision
-***
-1. Search:

 The module provides a page where you can search for users of a Drupal site by username and/or mail address.

-2. Export:
 The module also provides an export of all users (except uid 1) to either a CSV file download, without pictures or to an exportfolder on the server itself with a JSON file together with a folder containing the profile pictures of the users.

+#####2. usersearch_import
-####usersearch_import (working, import may need revision)
+status: working, import may need revision

-***
-Import functionality to import users exported by usersearch JSON export (export files need to be contained in a zip file.
+Import functionality to import users exported by usersearch JSON export (export files need to be contained in a zip file)

-####contentexport (work in progress)
-***
+#####3. contentexport
+status: working

 JSON export of all nodes of a given node type (selected via provided form).

-####contentimport (work in progress)
-***
+Data and files are exported to a location on the server itself (public://export/).
+A new directory is generated for each export (content type) each day (public://export/article\_07-07-2014).
+Images are copied into subfolders based on their original directory tree under a main image directory (public://export/article\_07-07-2014/image/field/thumbnail).

+#####4. contentimport
+status: work in progress, needs to be changed to reflect latest changes in contentimport module.

 Import functionality for contentexport module.

 #Fixes